It’s new, it’s different….it’s better than most everything else. — Drumline student

 NORMAN NELSON, Founder

 founded the Sooke Philharmonic Orchestra and was its Conductor and Music Director for 20 years.
-He studied violin at the Royal College of Music in London, was a founding member of the Academy of St. Martin in the Fields, and has performed as a chamber musician in major cities around the world.
+He studied violin at the Royal College of Music in London, was a founding member of the Academy of St. Martin in the Fields, and performed as a chamber musician in major cities around the world.
 He became Concertmaster of the Vancouver Symphony Orchestra in 1965, and later was appointed professor of violin and chamber music at the University of Alberta, where he was Conductor of the Academy Strings and the University Symphony Orchestra.
-In 1997, he founded the Sooke Philharmonic.
+In 1997, he founded the Sooke Philharmonic Orchestra.
 Norman received the Orchestras Canada Betty Webster Award in 2007 and the Queen Elizabeth II Diamond Jubilee Medal in 2012.